Medical Food Generics Dispensed as Prescription Substitutes May Not Be Equivalent

 Pharmacy Alerts on Medical Food Generics

 Pharmacy alerts were distributed to various pharmacies, such as Walgreen and CVS, to caution pharmacists on lack of therapeutic equivalence between certain prescription medical foods and generic products allegedly being dispensed as substitutes.
-According to these alerts, the labels on the alleged medical food generics for Metanx, Deplin, Neevo, Neevo DHA, Cerefolin and CerefolinNAC do not imply or state that they are therapeutically equivalent to or can be dispensed as substitutes for the prescription products.
-According to PamLab, which manufactures Metanx, Deplin, Neevo, Neevo DHA, Cerefolin and CerefolinNAC, the maker of the alleged medical food generics has provided no data to indicate that the generic products are equivalent to the branded products.
+According to these alerts, the labels on the alleged generics for Metanx, Deplin, Neevo, Neevo DHA, Cerefolin and CerefolinNAC do not imply or state that they are therapeutically equivalent to or can be dispensed as substitutes for the prescription products.
+According to PamLab, which manufactures Metanx, Deplin, Neevo, Neevo DHA, Cerefolin and CerefolinNAC, the maker of the alleged generics has provided no data to indicate that the generic products are equivalent to the branded products.
 Rather, PamLab has announced that the maker of these alleged medical food substitutes have not performed any tests in compliance with uniformly accepted quality control or good manufacturing practices.
-Still, many pharmacies are reportedly continuing to dispense nonequivalent medical food generics for these branded prescription products.
+Still, many pharmacies are reportedly continuing to dispense nonequivalent generics for these branded prescription products.